grafana/mimir/docs/blocks-storage/querier.md

       # CLI flag: -blocks-storage.bucket-store.metadata-cache.bucket-index-max-size-bytes
       [bucket_index_max_size_bytes: <int> | default = 1048576]

+      # Use a first level in memory LRU cache for metadata cache.
+Metadata will
+      # be stored and fetched in memory before hiting the cache backend.
+      # CLI flag: -blocks-storage.bucket-store.metadata-cache.use-lru
+      [use_lru: <boolean> | default = false]

+      # Maximum number of items in the first level in memory LRU cache.
+      # CLI flag: -blocks-storage.bucket-store.metadata-cache.lru-max-items
+      [lru_max_items: <int> | default = 10000]

     # Duration after which the blocks marked for deletion will be filtered out
     # while fetching blocks.
 The idea of ignore-deletion-marks-delay is to
     # ignore blocks that are marked for deletion with some delay.
 This ensures